 Tesla can promise the world, but these examples show the opposite.
-Drivers were unaccustomed to how this new tech work are only making the matter worse.
-Besides, Tesla’s promises mean that drivers don’t know how to use their flawed systems.
+Drivers were unaccustomed to how this new tech work was only making the matter worse.
+Besides, Tesla’s promises mean drivers don’t know how to use their flawed systems.
 All of this is a recipe for more accidents, more injuries, and more deaths.

 For all of the promises of self-driving cars being just around the corner, this crash is evidence of anything but.
 We have seen these accidents becoming more commonplace over the last several years.
 Why would you, the consumer, risk yourself or your car to such a scheme?
 Tech is still catching up with big companies’ self-driving promises, yet probably decades instead of years away.